rbartl/noobs_preparer/README.md

 ----------------

 * Linux host is needed - but i386/amd64 is ok to prepare the raspbian image
-* qemu-system-arm and ansible need to be installed
+* qemu-system-arm, qemu-user-static and ansible need to be installed

 Workings
 ------------